How to Choose Your First Chef Knife

 Japanese knives are harder and thinner (sharper but fragile).
 German knives are softer and more durable.
 Start with German-style balance.

 Hone daily, sharpen every few months.
-Think of honing like brushing your teeth — it prevents damage before it happens.
+Think of honing like brushing your teeth.
+It prevents damage before it happens.

 Santoku knives are great for vegetables but lack the rock-chop motion of a Western chef knife.
 A chef knife is more versatile for beginners.